MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/design-app-notification.md

 # Choose your app notifications

 Notification is one of the most effective ways to engage and retain users.
-Within Microsoft Teams, platform apps can send notifications to the activity feed using the Graph API, send Adaptive Cards through bots, or post messages to Teams channels through incoming webhooks.
+Within Microsoft Teams, platform apps can send notifications to the activity feed using the Graph API or send Adaptive Cards through bots.
 Here you can learn the effective notification design principles and how to select the most suitable framework for your app.

 Teams offers the following notification frameworks for your app: